 Take these 8 micro steps for chilled-out higher health

 1. Give yourself five minutes in the morning

 How we start the day often sets the tone for how we move through the rest of the day.

 Once you’ve tended to babies and children, do you reach for your phone and check your emails or scroll Insta?

-Mindfulness has become a buzz term, but there is loads of research to support the outcomes of even brief meditation practices, including both psychological and physiological health benefits.
+There is loads of research to support the outcomes of even brief meditation practices.
+Including both psychological and physiological health benefits.